Updated February 2014

 Regardless I am still around and feeling wonderful.
 My thinking is that Cancer will not beat me - I will beat it.

-I'll write to you all again in a few years ok?
-In the meantime if anyone wants to chat please do call me - if my experience helps anyone distressed that is as pleasing as beating cancer in the first place.
+If my experience helps anyone distressed that is as pleasing as beating cancer in the first place.
 I really mean that.